-COMP 101: Computer Literacy and Applications for the Professional software, such as word processing, spreadsheet, presentations, and email.
+COMP 101: Computer Literacy and Applications for the Professional

+This course provides an introduction to office productivity software, such as word processing, spreadsheet, presentations, and email.
 Topics include basic computer use, information literacy, and working with productivity applications in a professional setting.